Psycojoker/autocommitautopep8/README.md

     autocommitautopep8 --path path/to/my/project

-Note that this will also work as autocommitautopep8 will got up in the hierarchy path until it finds a ".hg" or a ".git".
+Note that this will also work as autocommitautopep8 will go up in the hierarchy path until it finds a ".hg" or a ".git".

     autocommitautopep8 --path path/to/my/project/subdir